jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 <img src="https://www.theboardgamefamily.com/wp-content/uploads/2013/05/CarcRiverLayout.jpg" alt="Carcassonne Tiles" title="Image Source: https://www.theboardgamefamily.com/2013/05/carcassonne-the-river-mini-expansion-review/" width = "80%" align="center" style="padding-right: 35px;">

 # Introduction
-This continues the [Hexagonal Architecture series](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html) with the structure of the Hexagonal Architectures.
+This continues the [Hexagonal Architecture series](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html) with the structure of Hexagonal Architectures.

 # Chess Is More Than the Pieces
 As I mentioned in [It’s Your Move](https://jhumelsine.github.io/2023/08/24/its-your-move.html), I started to learn the foundations of chess in [The Logical Approach to Chess](https://www.amazon.com/Logical-Approach-Chess-Max-Euwe/dp/4871874729) by Euwe, et al. In the same way that this book opened my eyes to how to play chess, the Design Patterns opened my eyes to how to create better Object-Oriented designs.